21-22 LCMS Health and Safety Plan

 Administrator and custodian walk-through:

-- Frequent hand washing and/or hand sanitizing will be an area of training and will be encouraged school-wide and within classes.
-WASD has ensured that the school will have access to have enough inventory of soap.
+- Frequent hand washing and/or hand sanitizing will be encouraged school-wide and within classes.

-- Wall mount hand sanitizer stations will be placed in every classroom (upon delivery).
+- Wall mount hand sanitizer stations are available in every classroom.

 - Daily, LCMS custodial staff will disinfect frequently touched surfaces such as doors and door handles, light switches, and hand railings with the Victory sprayer (an electrostatically charged sprayer) in conjunction with the chemical; BruTab 6S (Disinfectant tablet).